-Since, the project site is primarily vacant and will not utilize any existing structures currently on site, the future development will consist of new structures and will be required to implement all applicable development standards pursuant to the City of Fresno, Building Energy Efficiency Standards - Title 24, and California Green Building Code.
+Since, the project site is vacant and the future development will consist of new structures and will be required to implement all applicable development standards pursuant to the City of Fresno, Building Energy Efficiency Standards - Title 24, and California Green Building Code.
 In conclusion, energy impacts would be considered less than significant.

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VII.
 GEOLOGY AND SOILS - Wo uld the project : a) Directly or Indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: Х i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. Х ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? Х
+Refer to Division of Mines and Geology Special Publication 42.
+X ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+X

-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? Х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
+X e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of waste water? х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х